Blog Diets No Flour No Sugar Diets: Everything You Need To Know To Get Started

 Younger-Looking Skin

-Studies show that high sugar levels in your blood create a molecular reaction called glycation.
-When glycation occurs, the process of repairing your skin’s collagen doesn’t happen as it should.
-This then means that your skin won’t look as good as it’s supposed to when you take lots of sugar (8).
+Studies have suggested that high sugar levels in your blood promote a molecular reaction called glycation.
+When glycation occurs, changes can happen to the collagen and elastin that support your skin’s structure.
+This means that your skin may not look as good as it’s supposed to when you take lots of sugar (5).

-Additionally, multiple studies have suggested that diets filled with sugary treats lead to premature wrinkles and loss of skin elasticity (8).
+Changes in collagen and elastin can lead to premature wrinkles and a loss of skin elasticity (5).
 Therefore, cutting down on your sugar intake becomes a brilliant way to reduce sagging and visible signs of aging.

 Lasting Energy Levels

 Most sugars are just simple carbohydrates.
-Essentially this means that they are absorbed into your bloodstream fast hence giving you an adrenaline rush.
+Essentially, this means that they’re absorbed into your bloodstream quickly and give you an energy rush.
 We all know the familiar rush of sudden power and energy; that’s what sugars do.

-However, once all that sugar is metabolized, you crash hard.
-When you take meals packed with healthy fats and proteins instead, you get a steadier supply of energy.
-This supply will also last longer, keeping you energized throughout the day (12).
+However, once all that sugar is metabolized, you may crash hard.
+When you eat meals balanced with complex carbs, healthy fats, and proteins instead, you get a steadier supply of energy.
+This supply will also last longer, keeping you energized throughout the day (6).

 See also

-Simply put, cutting down on sugary desserts and sodas eliminates belly fat and the adverse health effects that are associated with it.
+Simply put, cutting down on sugary desserts and sodas can help you lose fat, including belly fat, and reduce the adverse health effects that are associated with it.

 A healthy heart powers you through all your activities, from your intense workout routines to your late-night work deadlines.
-However, keeping it fuelled up with caramel lattes and cookies won’t do your heart any good in the long run.
-A study done in 2014 supports this notion (14).
+However, keeping it fueled with caramel lattes and cookies won’t do your heart any good in the long run.
+A study from 2014 supports this notion (9).

-The study’s result was as follows: People getting 17% to 21% of their daily calories from sweet stuff had 38% higher chances of dying from heart diseases.
-This is in comparison to those who kept their added sugar intake at 8% of their daily calorie consumption (14).
+The study’s result was as follows: People getting 17% to 21% of their daily calories from added sugars had a 38% higher chance of dying from heart disease than those who kept their added sugar intake at 8% of their daily calorie consumption (9).

-Looking at all these health benefits, maybe you want to get in on the diet.
-However, perhaps you’ve never been on any dietary plans before and wonder how to start a no added sugar diet and see it through.
+Looking at all these potential health benefits, perhaps you want to get in on the diet.
+However, you’ve never been on any dietary plans before, so you’re wondering how to start a no added sugar diet and see it through.
 Read the following section to find out how to go about this.

 The no flour no sugar diet can be confusing, especially when it comes to the foods you can and can’t eat.
 Here are some tips that will get you started on this diet.